ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ## 2. Create a new GCP project​

-- Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) after you log in to your Google account.
-If you have multiple Google accounts, make sure you’re using the correct one.
+- Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) after we log in to our Google account.
+If we have multiple Google accounts, make sure we’re using the correct one.
 - Create a new project from the [Manage resources](https://console.cloud.google.com/projectcreate?previousPage=%2Fcloud-resource-manager%3Fwalkthrough_id%3Dresource-manager--create-project%26project%3D%26folder%3D%26organizationId%3D%23step_index%3D1&walkthrough_id=resource-manager--create-project) page.
 For more information, refer to [Creating a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) in the Google Cloud docs.
-GCP automatically populates the Project name field for you.
-You can change it to be more descriptive for your use.
+GCP automatically populates the Project name field for us.
+We can change it to be more descriptive for our use.
 For example, dbt Learn - BigQuery Setup.

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/6a03b9b6-e8c2-405f-8436-00d0a453edbf)